Benedict Arnold (governor): Dealings with the Quakers

-A 1658 letter from the United Colonies (Massachusetts, Plymouth, New Haven, and Connecticut) announced the arrival of the Quakers, calling them notorious heretics and calling for their speedy removal from the colonies.
-The United Colonies wanted the Quakers removed from Newport, and used the threat of withholding trade as leverage for their position.
-Arnold was no friend of the Quakers, but his reply demonstrated a firm adherence to the Rhode Island doctrine of religious tolerance and was endorsed by the four Assistants (one from each town).
+The United Colonies of Massachusetts, Plymouth, New Haven, and Connecticut announced the arrival of the Quakers in a letter in 1658, calling them notorious heretics and urging their speedy removal from the colonies.
+They wanted the Quakers removed from Newport, and used the threat of withholding trade as leverage.
+Arnold was no friend of the Quakers, but his reply demonstrated a firm adherence to the Rhode Island doctrine of religious tolerance which was endorsed by the Assistants from each town.
 He wrote, "Concerning these Quakers (so-called), which are now among us, we have no law among us, whereby to punish any for only declaring by words, &c., theire mindes and understandings concerning the things and days of God, as to salvation and an eternal condition."
 He went on to say that the Quakers find a "delight to be persecuted by civill powers," thus gaining more adherents to their cause.
 He felt that their doctrines tended to be very absolute, "cutting down and overturning relations and civil government among men."

 President Arnold promised Massachusetts Governor Simon Bradstreet that the Quakers' "extravagent outgoinges" would be considered at the next session of the General Assembly, and he hoped that some action would be taken to prevent the "bad effects of their doctrines and endeavors."
-At the March 1658 session of the Assembly, the Rhode Island doctrine of "freedom of different consciences" was reaffirmed, and a letter was sent to the Commissioners stating that the matter would be presented to the supreme authority of England if troubles arose from harboring Quakers.
-Following this, no further complaints came from the other colonies.
+At the March 1658 session, the Assembly reaffirmed the Rhode Island doctrine of "freedom of different consciences", and they sent a letter to the Commissioners stating that the matter would be presented to the supreme authority of England if troubles arose from harboring Quakers.
+The United Colonies made no further complaint.